xxradar/azure_iam/README.md

 echo "Subscription ID: $VM_SUBSCRIPTION_ID" echo "Location: $VM_LOCATION"
 ```
-### 7.3 Create a VNet in the Resource Group using REST
+### 7.3 Create a VNet in the Resource Group using REST as an example

 We’ll do a PUT call to create (or update) a Virtual Network in our resource group.
 Adjust the api-version to the latest if desired: